cjdbarlow/Part-One/alterations_to_drug_response.md

     * Increased LA sensitivity due to decreased α<sub>1</sub>-glycoprotein

 ####Foetus
-Drugs that cross the placenta can be teratogenic to the foetus, besides to exerting their usual pharmacological effects.
+Drugs that cross the placenta can be teratogenic to the foetus, besides exerting their usual pharmacological effects.

 **Pharmacokinetic** factors predominantly **affect placental transfer**, and include:
 * **Lipid solubility**